Dynamics of two particles with quasiperiodic long-range interactions

-The tunability of current quantum simulators allows for custom-designed interactions, fueling extensive research into the long-range interacting quantum systems \cite{defenu2023long}, which are more complex than short-range systems.
-Conventionally, the term “long-range” refers to interactions decaying as $1/r^\alpha$ with distance $r$ between particles in an interacting quantum system.
-However, long-range interactions can also take other forms, such as the quasiperiodically modulated ones considered in this work.
+The tunability of current quantum simulators allows for custom-designed interactions, fueling extensive research into the long-range interacting quantum systems \cite{defenu2023long}, which are more complex than short-range ones.
+Conventionally, “long-range” refers to interactions decaying as $1/r^\alpha$ with distance $r$ between particles in an interacting quantum system.
+However, long-range interactions can also take other forms, such as the quasiperiodic modulation considered here.
 Long-range quantum systems are realized in various experimental platforms, such as Rydberg atom arrays \cite{saffman2010quantum}, dipolar systems \cite{chomaz2022dipolar,carr2009cold}, trapped ions setups \cite{monroe2021programmable}, and cold atoms in cavity experiments \cite{ritsch2013cold,mivehvar2021cavity,wu2023signatures}, making them promising candidates for building efficient quantum computing devices \cite{ladd2010quantum}.

-The non-interacting quasiperiodic model, best known in one dimension as the Aubry-André model \cite{aubry1980analyticity}, has been studied for decades and has been experimentally realized in ultracold atomic systems via on-site quasiperiodic potentials \cite{schreiber2015observation}.
-However, research into models where the interactions themselves are quasiperiodic, particularly in long-range systems, is a very recent development.
+The non-interacting quasiperiodic model, best known as the Aubry‑André model \cite{aubry1980analyticity}, has been studied for decades and realized in ultracold atomic systems via on‑site quasiperiodic potentials \cite{schreiber2015observation}.
+In contrast, where the Aubry‑André model involves single‑particle dynamics (ballistic expansion or localization) \cite{mastropietro2015localization}, here we study a two‑fermion system with quasiperiodic long‑range interactions and uncover a novel correlated dynamical regime.

 In this work, we investigate the dynamics of two identical spinless fermions on a one-dimensional lattice with open boundary conditions (OBC), subject to quasiperiodic long-range interactions.
 When interactions are sufficiently strong, we uncover a correlated dynamical regime characterized by two particles walking together while maintaining an approximately constant inter-particle distance.
-This behavior persists across all phases of the quasiperiodic modulation.
-Tuning the phase reveals three distinct manifestations of this phenomenon, which we discuss as representative examples:
+By tuning the phase, we observe three distinct manifestations: localization (a special case of the constant-distance walking), and two deviations from it---nearest-neighbor separation oscillations and next-nearest-neighbor separation transitions.